softstack/tezos-octez-node-and-baking-setup-guide/README.md

 As root, start the node using systemctl.
 The enable command will ensure that the node starts on boot.
 Since we need to expose the RPC endpoint to the outside add another rpc-addr with `0.0.0.0:8733`.

+1. Create systemd service file for the node.

 ```bash
 sudo nano /etc/systemd/system/octez-node.service
 ```

+2. Add this.

 ```ini
 [Unit]